thejennywang/bunch/README.md

 ###What is Bunch?

-You're meeting up with a group of friends.
-You all have apps to recommend bars and apps for planning journeys - but how do you choose a fair meetup location in the first place?

-You use **Bunch**.

-Bunch takes the pain out of planning by finding a central location that suits the whole group, and suggesting the best bars, cafes and restaurants in the area.
+Bunch takes the pain out of organising a meetup with friends.
+Just tell it where you're coming from and Bunch will find the best bars, cafes and restaurants in a central location that suits the whole group.

 **STATUS:** [Try the latest build on heroku](http://bunch-staging.herokuapp.com/)